Ramón Nocedal Romea: Integrist: final years

 In 1898 Nocedal was elected a senator from Gipuzkoa, but for unclear reasons he did not enter the upper chamber.
 The turn of the centuries produced gradual rapprochement between Integrists and Carlists at the local level; regional juntas agreed electoral deals first in Gipuzkoa and later in Navarre.
-As supporters of Carlos VII made sure Nocedal was excluded, in Azpeitia the Integrists successfully fielded a local candidate, Juan Olazabal Ramery.
+As supporters of Carlos VII made sure Nocedal was excluded, in Azpeitia the Integrists successfully fielded a local candidate, Juan Olazábal Ramery.
 In 1901 Nocedal ran in Pamplona and lost, but he entered Cortes due to procedural appeals.
 1903 marked more than a truce between former brethren, as Nocedal was elected from the Integrist-Carlist-Conservative list in the Navarrese capital, re-elected on the same ticket in the last campaign of his life in 1905.

-Though Nocedal calibrated all his political activity according to religious principles and though he intended to be the Church's most loyal son, he enjoyed significant support only amongst lower parochial vasco-navarrese clergy and in Compaña de Jesus.
+Though Nocedal calibrated all his political activity according to religious principles and though he intended to be the Church's most loyal son, he enjoyed significant support only amongst lower parochial vasco-navarrese clergy and in Society of Jesus.
 His relations with the hierarchy were a series of misgivings.
 The episcopate, keen to stay on good terms with all governments, were alienated by intransigent Integrist strategy and clear anti-establishment profile of the party.
 Denied the exclusive Catholic license, Nocedal more often than not clashed with the bishops on politics-related issues.
-When in early 20th century Vatican changed its strategy, the new semi-democratic format of policy-making suited Integros even less.
+When in early 20th century Vatican changed its strategy, the new semi-democratic format of policy-making suited Íntegros even less.
 Nocedal vehemently opposed the related malmenorismo; the ensuing public debate triggered the 1906 encyclical, Inter Catolicos Hispaniae, while nuncio Rinaldini blamed Nocedal for failure of a grand Catholic coalition.
 Though at this point even the Jesuits turned away from Integrism, as probably the last political initiative of his life Nocedal joined forces with the Carlist pundit Juan Vázquez de Mella and set up Alianza Católico-Antiliberal, a diehard electoral platform he did not endure to test.